ODiogoSilva/assemblerflow/docs/user/components/mash_dist.rst

 Purpose
 -------

-This component aims to produce to be a mash dist approach to find plasmids contained in high throughoput sequencing data.
+This component executes mash dist to find plasmids within high throughoput sequencing data, using as inputs fasta files (e.g. contigs).
 Then, the resulting file can be imported into `pATLAS <http://www.patlas.site/>`_.
 However, this process can be user for other purposes, by providing a different database than the default that is intended for plasmid searches.

 .. note::
-    pATLAs software documentation can be found `here <https://tiagofilipe12.gitbooks.io/patlas/content/>`_
+    pATLAs documentation can be found `here <https://tiagofilipe12.gitbooks.io/patlas/content/>`_.
+    MASH documentation can be found `here <https://mash.readthedocs.io/en/latest/>`_.

 Input/Output type
 ------------------

-- Input type: ``FastA``
+- Input type: ``Fasta``
 - Output type: ``JSON``